Ctrl is the Control key.

 Ctrl-Alt-Del can never be used by a website to enter your password, exactly Microsoft's point.
 If you send your password to another website, they can eventually hack into your computer and delete/add/make virus files.
 Not good.

-Fortunately for Mac users, Ctrl-Alt-Delete is not required, mainly because 1.
+users, Ctrl-Alt-Delete is not required, mainly because 1.
 There are two Delete keys, and 2.
 There is no alt key.
 (Actually, there is an alt key, but it is in the option key too, so technically it is not the Alt key.)
 Also, the Macintosh is almost imposible to hack thanks to its Unix structure and secure operating system